Platform Overview

 What It Does

-A guided form walks officers through the four statutory report fields.
-A live countdown timer shows exactly how much time remains, and the system generates the required federal report format automatically.
+A guided form walks officers through the four statutory content fields with support for all IFR report types.
+A live countdown timer shows exactly how much time remains.
+Reports are formatted for submission to the Federal C-UAS Coordination Portal — your agency submits directly.

 Key Feature: 48-Hour Countdown TimerA real-time countdown displayed on every open report, turning red when time is running low.